forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you perform DNS lookups on domain names

-We created an open-source software project called :tangerine: [Tangerine](https://github.com/forwardemail/tangerine) and use it for DNS lookups.
+We created an open-source software project :tangerine: [Tangerine](https://github.com/forwardemail/tangerine) and use it for DNS lookups.
 The default DNS servers used are `1.1.1.1` and `1.0.0.1`, and DNS queries are through [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) ("DoH") at the application layer.

 :tangerine: [Tangerine](https://github.com/tangerine) uses [CloudFlare's privacy-first consumer DNS service by default][cloudflare-dns].